 Josh Campbell,

 Josh Campbell is an award-winning CNN correspondent covering national security, guns, and law enforcement.
-He reports both domestically and internationally, often deployed to the scenes of critical incidents to lead the network's breaking news coverage of issues involving public safety and security.
-Campbell has won several awards for his reporting work including an Emmy in 2021 for reporting on the murder of George Floyd and was part of the CNN team honored with the 2020 Alfred I. duPont-Columbia Award for coverage on the ground in Istanbul reporting on the murder of journalist Jamal Khashoggi.
-Before joining CNN, Campbell had a career in national security as a supervisory special agent with the FBI, where he was deployed overseas responding to terrorist attacks and kidnappings as a member of the FBI's global response team.
-He also trained foreign law enforcement, military, and intelligence officers in conducting interviews and interrogations, intelligence collection, crime scene management, and the rule of law.
-Campbell is an adjunct Senior Fellow with the Center for a New American Security, served as adjunct professor for digital and national security at the University of Southern California, and is the author of a book on the FBI.
-In addition to his professional work, he holds an M.A. in Communication from Johns Hopkins, a B.A. in Government from The University of Texas at Austin, received Arabic language immersion training at Middlebury College and is an adjunct Senior Fellow with the Center for a New American Security.
+He reports both domestically and internationally, providing analysis across CNN platforms.
+Campbell has won an Emmy for reporting on the murder of George Floyd and has been recognized for his coverage of the prosecution of the Minnesota officers charged in Floyd's death.
+His work has also gained Emmy nominations for reporting on terrorism and immigration issues.
+He was part of the CNN team honored with the 2020 Alfred I. duPont-Columbia Award for coverage on the ground in Istanbul reporting on the murder of journalist Jamal Khashoggi.
+Before joining CNN, Campbell had a career in national security as a supervisory special agent with the FBI, including deployments overseas responding to terrorist attacks and kidnappings as a member of the FBI's global response team.
+He has trained hundreds of foreign law enforcement, military, and intelligence officers in various skills and is an adjunct Senior Fellow with the Center for a New American Security.
+Campbell holds an M.A. in Communication from Johns Hopkins and a B.A. in Government from The University of Texas at Austin.

 The Daily's Verdict